joshnuss/hypersonic/README.md

-# A multi-player markdown editor

-Edit your markdown anywhere.
+# Hypersonic

-Desktop, tablet, and phone.
-With or without an internet connection.
+A multi-player markdown editor that works with or without an internet connection.

 ## Features